sneakerhax/Arsenal/README.md

 ## Usage

+* Attacking - Information and commands for Attacking Docker and Kubernetes
-* Commands - Commands for running Docker and Docker related tools
+* Commands - Commands for running Docker and Kubernetes
-* Resources - Docker Resources
+* Resources - Docker and Kubernetes Resources
-* Setup - Information about setting up Docker
+* Setup - Information about setting up Docker and Kubernetes
 * Tools - A directory of tools.
 Each tool folder contains a set of instructions on how to run the tool